j0fiN/pcmd/docs/design.md

 !!! success "pcmd uses it for"
     All the works related to `cmd.yaml`.
 The `inspect` command uses pyaml exceptions to handle syntax errors in `cmd.yaml`.

+### <a href="https://pypi.org/project/Distance/" class="link" target="_blank">Distance</a>
+Distance is a Utilities library for comparing sequences.

+!!! success "pcmd uses it for"
+    Finding the levenshtein distance to suggest custom commands when user inputs the wrong name (name that does not exist in cmd.yaml).

 ## Inspiration and Idea - From the author of pcmd.